hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 In summary, context managers in Django provide a simple and intuitive API for a powerful construct.
 They allow you to allocate and release resources precisely when you want to, and they make it easier to write safe and readable code.

+### Django Channels
+Django Channels is a package that allows Django to handle WebSockets and other non-HTTP protocols.
+It extends the built-in capabilities of Django, allowing Django projects to handle not only HTTP but also protocols that require long-running connections, such as WebSockets, MQTT (IoT), chatbots, radios, and other real-time applications.
+Here are some differences between Django Channels and Django's built-in HTTP capabilities:
+Django Channels:

+- Allows Django projects to handle protocols other than HTTP, such as WebSockets, MQTT, and chatbots
+- Provides support for Django's core features like authentication and sessions
+- Preserves the synchronous behavior of Django and adds a layer of asynchronous protocols allowing users to write views that are entirely synchronous, asynchronous, or a mixture of both
+- Replaces Django's default WSGI with its ASGI (Asynchronous Server Gateway Interface)

+Django's built-in HTTP capabilities:
+- Handle only HTTP requests
+- Do not support protocols that require long-running connections, such as WebSockets and MQTT
+- Do not provide support for asynchronous code execution

+In summary, Django Channels extends Django's built-in capabilities to handle protocols other than HTTP and provides support for asynchronous code execution.